 Dental Extractions in Plymouth, Ann Arbor & Chelsea

-Dr. Sturtz, Dr. Betts, Dr. Wasielewski and Dr. Bartling may determine that you require a tooth extraction for any number of reasons.
+Dr. Sturtz, Dr. Betts, Dr. Wasielewski, Dr. Bartling, Dr. Cannavo and Dr. Peters may determine that you require a tooth extraction for any number of reasons.
 Some teeth are extracted because they are severely decayed, while others may have advanced periodontal disease or have broken in a way that cannot be repaired.
 Other teeth may need removal because they are poorly positioned in the mouth (such as impacted teeth), or in preparation for orthodontic treatment.

 The removal of a single tooth can lead to problems related to your chewing ability, problems with your jaw joint, and shifting teeth, all of which can have a negative impact on your dental health.

 In order to avoid these complications, in most cases Drs.
-Sturtz, Betts, Wasielewski and Bartling will discuss alternatives to extractions as well as replacement of the extracted tooth.
+Sturtz, Betts, Wasielewski, Bartling, Cannavo and Peters will discuss alternatives to extractions as well as replacement of the extracted tooth.

 The Tooth Extraction Process

 At the time of extraction your doctor will need to numb your tooth, jaw bone, and gums that surround the area with a local anesthetic.